Necessary and sufficient conditions for a nonnegative matrix to be strongly R-positive: Appendix

 \subsection{Acknowledgement}

-Theorem~\ref{T:strongR} is based on a suggestion of Rongfeng Sun, who conjectured a version of this result in joint work with Gregory Maillard and Nicolas P\'etr\'elis.
+I was motivated to prove Theorem~\ref{T:strongR} based on a suggestion of Rongfeng Sun, who conjectured a version of this result in joint work with Gregory Maillard and Nicolas P\'etr\'elis.
 Francesco Caravenna helped me a lot orienting myself in the literature on pinning models.
 I thank Jan Seidler for pointing out the reference \cite{Ign06}.
+I am indebted to Sergey Savchenko who pointed out the references \cite{CS09,GS98,Rue03,Sal88}.